tensorwerk/hangar-py/docs/concepts.rst

         However, the bookeeping records transfered in a ``fetch`` / ``push`` / ``clone`` operation do not include information about where that piece of data existed on the client (or server) computer.
-Two synced repositories can use completly different backends to store the data, in completly different locations, and it does not matter - Hangar only guarrentees that when collaborators ask for a data sample in some checkout, that they will be provided with identical arrays, not that they will come from the same place or be stored in the same way.
-Only when data is actually retrieved is the "locating information" set for that repository instance.
+Two synced repositories can use completely different backends to store the data, in completly different locations, and it does not matter - Hangar only guarantees that when collaborators ask for a data sample in some checkout, that they will be provided with identical arrays, not that they will come from the same place or be stored in the same way.
+Only when data is actually retrieved the "locating information" is set for that repository instance.

 Because Hangar makes no assumptions about how/where it should retrieve some